Percentages of open access publications in 2016 and 2017

 In short, we divided open access articles into three categories:

-Results of monitoring open access publications in 2016 according to definition framework
+Results of monitoring open access publications in 2016 and 2017 according to definition framework